 9 mins After James Milner was tripped, Albert Luque grabbed the ball and ignored the pleas of colleagues to place it on the spot and drive home the penalty at the Leazes End 1-0

-36 mins Andy Carroll's first senior goal arrived courtesy of a well-taken
+36 mins Andy Carroll's first senior goal was a well-taken

 most important thing for me was, for the first time under me as manager, we have